 Deployment Manifest

-When a Gateway connects, it receives a Deployment Manifest containing:
+When a Gateway connects, it receives a Deployment Manifest.
+Think of it as the current job list for that gateway:

 | Component | Description |